 CBHI investigators Cameron McIntyre, Aasef Shaikh, and Camila Kilbane work with the HoloLens.

-Martha Sajatovic to be appointed Rocco L. Motto Professor of Child and Adolescent Psychiatry
+Martha Sajatovic appointed Rocco L. Motto Professor of Child and Adolescent Psychiatry

-A member of our Executive Committee, Dr. Sajatovic will be honored in a reception on 26 September, 2019
+A member of our Executive Committee, Dr. Sajatovic received this honor in September, 2019.

 which comes as no surprise to her students and trainees....

 Thank you for making our second annual Retreat a success!

 CBHI's own Cathy Sila M.D. is on the cover, and contributed to the magazine's article on brain health.

 National Institute on Aging awards $4.23 million to establish Cleveland Alzheimer’s Disease Research Center

 The National Institute on Aging has awarded a $4.23 million grant to CBHI investigators to establish the Cleveland Alzheimer’s Disease Research Center.
 The two-year award will support the development of a multi-institution collaborative focused on accelerating research for Alzheimer’s disease and related dementias.
 CBHI's James Leverenz, Lynn Bekris, Alan Lerner, Jonathan Haines, Mark Cohen, Brian Appleby, Martha Sajatovic, and Xiongwei Zhu will lead the effort.